smithy-lang/smithy/designs/inline-io.md

 structure that contains only the resource identifiers.
 This could be mixed in to other shapes in the model.
 This usage, while interesting, is out of scope for this document.

+### Why can't explicit names be optionally provided?

+Allowing optional names would complicate the parser by requiring additional lookahead to disambiguate between a structure named with and the use of a with statement.
+With the ability to customize the generated suffix, the only reason to provide an overridden name is in the rare case where the structure isn't already using the operation name as a prefix.
+Since fewer than 2% of all AWS services deviate from this pattern, it's an acceptable tradeoff to require those cases to separately define their shapes.